Lexus presents its first globally available BEV

-Lexus has presented the new RZ, its first BEV model that will be available worldwide.
+Lexus has presented the new RZ, its first BEV model available worldwide.
 The electric SUV is based on the e-TNGA platform and is thus a sister model of the Toyota bZ4X and Subaru Solterra.

 The powertrain is already known from the two models mentioned: As in the bZ4X, the mid-size SUV RZ 450e will be available with either a 150 kW front-wheel drive or an all-wheel-drive combining two electric drives with 80 kW each.
-Lexus calls the all-wheel-drive “Direct4”, but it is likely to be similar in essence to the Toyota system.
+Lexus calls the all-wheel-drive “Direct4”, but it is likely similar to the Toyota system.

 The battery has an energy content of 71.4 kWh and should enable WLTP ranges of around 450 kilometres.
-Lexus does not specify the maximum DC charging power; Toyota’s is given as 150 kW.
-Charging to 80 per cent should take around 30 minutes.
+Lexus does not specify the maximum DC charging power; Toyota claims 150 kW.
+Charging to 80 per cent should take about 30 minutes.

-Instead of individual technical data, the Japanese company emphasises the character of the RZ and what influence the pure BEV platform has on the vehicle.
-The e-TNGA is said to enable “outstanding driving performance”, the drive uses the “technology cultivated over many years with HEVs”, says Lexus.
-In addition, the special BEV design with its aerodynamics should contribute to the driving performance.
+Instead of individual technical data, the Japanese company emphasises the character of the RZ and the pure BEV platform’s influence on the vehicle.
+The e-TNGA is said to enable “outstanding driving performance” the drive uses the “technology cultivated over many years with HEVs”, says Lexus.
+In addition, the unique BEV design with its aerodynamics should contribute to the driving performance.

 “We believe that Lexus, an established luxury car manufacturer, should continue to pursue the development of exciting cars while respecting nature and the global environment to achieve a CO2-neutral society,” says Takashi Watanabe, chief engineer for Lexus’ electrified vehicles.
 “The RZ was developed with the aim of creating a unique Lexus BEV that feels safe to drive, feels comfortable to drive and is exciting to drive.”

-According to Lexus, the side and rear design is meant to “express the dynamics of electrification technology”, while the exterior colours are meant to reinforce the BEV character.
+According to Lexus, the side and rear designs are meant to “express the dynamics of electrification technology”, while the exterior colours reinforce the BEV character.
 Nevertheless, the RZ is immediately recognisable as a Lexus – the designers have dispensed with the usual large radiator grille, but the trapezoidal shape is still clearly visible in the front design.

 After the debut electric car UX 300e, which was only available in selected markets, the RZ 450e is the second battery-electric car from Lexus.
 However, the RZ is the first electric Lexus based on an all-electric platform and does not have to make such compromises as the combustion-based UX 300e.